awsdocs/amazon-ec2-user-guide-windows/doc_source/instance-identity-documents.md

 ## Obtaining the Instance Identity Document and Signatures<a name="instance-identity-signatures"></a>

-To retrieve the instance identity document, use the following command from your running instance:
+To retrieve the instance identity document, use the following command from your running instance\.

 ```
 PS C:\> Invoke-RestMethod -uri http://169.254.169.254/latest/dynamic/instance-identity/document
 ```

-The following is example output:
+The following is example output\.

 ```
 privateIp          : 10.0.2.174